JWiley/MonashHonoursStatistics/IntroR.md

 you can work on the unit and later in your honours, on your thesis, from anywhere and do not depend on lab computers.

+*Note, with many of the instructions, especially on a Mac, a lot of output code will be generated.
+You do not need to be able to read or understand this and it is normal.*

 ## Windows OS

 1. Follow [this guide](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)

+2. Once you think you've followed all the installation steps, move on to the next section to Try `R`.

 ## Mac OS